-- base salary; - annual bonus;

-- long-term equity in the form of restricted stock and long-term equity incentives in the form of RSUs; and - special benefits and perquisites (e.g., contributions to our defined contribution plan, additional disability insurance, an automobile allowance and automobile maintenance and repairs).
+- base salary; - annual bonus; - long-term equity in the form of restricted stock and long-term equity incentives in the form of RSUs; and - special benefits and perquisites (e.g., contributions to our defined contribution plan, an educational benefit, additional disability insurance, an automobile allowance and automobile maintenance and repairs).

 Base salary and annual bonus are cash-based, while long-term equity and long-term equity incentives consists of restricted stock awards and RSUs, respectively.
-In determining compensation, the compensation committee does not have a specific allocation goal between cash and equity-based compensation though the committee determined that base salary and cash bonuses (except to the extent based on the attainment of performance criteria), should continue to decrease as a percentage of total compensation and long-term equity and other incentive awards should increase as a percentage of total compensation.
+In determining compensation, the compensation committee does not have a specific allocation goal between cash and equity-based compensation though the committee generally desires that base salary and cash bonuses (except to the extent based on the attainment of performance criteria), should decrease over time as a percentage of total compensation and long-term equity and other incentive awards should increase as a percentage of total compensation.